We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of January.

 Mayor of Amarillo | Amarillo, TX

-Mayor Nelson announced her plans to install a citywide high-speed internet program as she prepares to run for reelection.
+Mayor Ginger Nelson announced her plans to install a citywide high-speed internet program as she prepares to run for reelection.
 Infrastructure is a top priority for Mayor Nelson, and she intends to go beyond road improvements and physical projects to improve the city.
-The Internet will add to the list of essential services provided by the city, improving both quality of life and the city’s economy.
+The Internet services will be added to the list of essential services provided by the city, improving both quality of life and the city’s economy.
 Should the proposal go through, Amarillo would become one of the largest cities to provide quality high-speed internet services.

 #7 Ruben Becerra

 Hays County Judge | San Marcos, TX